bitcoin/bitcoin/depends/README.md

 The paths are automatically configured and no other options are needed unless targeting [Android](../doc/build-android.md).

+### Install the required dependencies: macOS

+If building BerkeleyDB fails on macOS 13 or older, install the GNU version of patch:

+    brew install gpatch

 ### Install the required dependencies: Ubuntu & Debian

 #### For macOS cross compilation